Anyway, thanks for your company; have a good evening.

 Australia - Germany

-FIFA Confederations Cup – Follow the Football match between Australia and Germany live with Eurosport.
+Follow the FIFA Confederations Cup live Football match between Australia and Germany with Eurosport.
 The match starts at 16:00 on 19 June 2017.
-Our live coverage lets you follow all the key moments as they happen.

 Well, Germany got there in the end.
 They played really well in the first half, but perhaps found things too easy, allowing Australia back into the game twice.
 Australia, meanwhile, will wonder what might've been if they'd started properly.